connorshea/wikidatum/README.md

 ## Usage

 You can view the YARD docs on GitHub Pages [here](https://connorshea.github.io/wikidatum/index.html).
+Generally, you'll want to look at the docs for {Wikidatum::Client} to get started.

 Currently, the gem is able to hit a few of the basic endpoints, and currently has no way to provide authentication.
 The additional features will be added later.